miguel55/URI-CADS/README.md

 		author = {Miguel Molina-Moreno and Iván González-Díaz and Maite Rivera Gorrín and Víctor Burguera Vion and Fernando Díaz-de-María}
 	}

+## Dataset and models

+Coming soon
+[comment]: <Download the models and database, available under request in , and uncompress them in models/ and bbdd/ directories.>

 ## Requirements

 URI-CADS is implemented to not require any additional modules.
 The Python code has been tested with Pytorch 1.3.1, a modified version of the torchvision library released with the code and CUDA 10.1.

-Before executing the Python code, it is necessary to uncompress the torchvision_05.zip file and download the models and database, available under request in XXX, and uncompress them in models/ and bbdd/ directories.
+Before executing the Python code, it is necessary to uncompress the torchvision_05.zip file.

 ## Demo